The more I learn, the more I’m humbled by how little I know

 We've had this camera bag for about 10 years now and it's seen more abuse then most would think possible.

-We joke that we should test backpacks and gear bags for a living, but of all the bags we've bought and tried, we seem to keep coming back to this one for everyday use.
+We joke that we should test backpacks and gear bags for a living, but of all the bags we've bought and tried, we seem to keep coming back to this one for everyday use or just keep it around for a throw-it-all-in bag.

 It's deep enough to hold the pro body of the 1D and a few extra accessories and still has a few pockets left for granola bars and those side items we bring along.